Motorbike insurance

 Can I transfer my no-claims bonus from my car insurance?

-This is unlikely, but you may be able to find an insurance provider who’ll take your no-claims discount from your car insurance into account.
 It’s worth comparing providers and finding out more before you agree on a motorcycle insurance policy.

 What is CBT?

-CBT stands for Compulsory Basic Training.
-This is a course you need to take before you’re legally able to ride a motorbike or moped on the road.
-It’s only the first level of qualification, so you’ll still need to pass a full motorbike or moped driving test, but it allows you to legally ride a moped or up to a 125cc motorbike, as long as the power output is no more than 11kW.
+It’s only the first level of qualification, so you’ll still need to pass a full motorbike or moped driving test.
+But it will allow you to legally ride a moped or up to a 125cc motorbike, as long as the power output is no more than 11kW.

-Can 16-year-olds ride scooters and mopeds?
+Can 16 year olds ride scooters and mopeds?

-At the age of 16 you can ride a moped or scooter with an engine size of 50cc or less with a maximum speed of 45km/h (around 27mph).
+At the age of 16 you can ride a moped or scooter with an engine size of 50cc or less, with a maximum speed of 45km/h (around 27mph).
 To legally ride on the road in the UK, you’ll need: